samyuktsriram/poker_mc_sims/README.md

-Poker Monte Carlo Simulations
+## Poker Monte Carlo Simulations
 A basic Python implementation for simulating and analyzing poker games, with support for both Texas Hold'em and Omaha variants.

-Using Stremalit to easily input and compute probabilities interactively.
+Using Streamlit to easily input and compute probabilities interactively.

 Features
 Texas Hold'em and Omaha poker variants